 Taking cues from cautious sentiments across global markets the benchmark indices in Indian stock market languished in the red for most of the session today.
 After a cautious opening, selling pressure across heavyweights forced the indices to stay below the dotted line.
 While the BSE-Sensex closed lower by around 78 points (down 0.5%), the NSE-Nifty closed lower by around 25 points (down 0.5%).
 The BSE Mid Cap and the BSE Small Cap also failed to do better as they lost 1% each.
 Gains were restricted to FMCG, pharma

-As regards global markets, Asian indices deep in the red today while European indices echoed similar sentiment.
-The rupee was trading at Rs 49.24 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today while European indices have also opened on a cautious note.
+The rupee was trading at Rs 48.73 to the dollar at the time of writing.